A Theory of Formal Synthesis via Inductive Learning: Theoretical Analysis of CEGIS: Results

-\end{enumerate}
+\end{enumerate} }

-We now present three languages used previously in proofs for inductive learning engines using infinite memory, and show how these languages allow us to distinguish relative power of synthesis engines. \begin{enumerate}
+We now present three languages used previously in proofs for inductive learning engines using \acta{finite} memory, and show how these languages allow us to distinguish relative power of synthesis engines. \begin{enumerate}